stolostron/acm-qe-assistant/runbooks/component-keywords.md

 ### Product bug

-  1. failed to get the metrics
+  1. failed to get
   2. failed to find
   3. failed to delete
+  4. failed to create the managedcluster resources
   4. did not find the MCE csv
   5. no condition in status
   6. Expected <bool>: false to be true